covermymeds/mkvm/README.md

 All plugins should extend the `Plugin` class, defined in `lib/plugin.rb`.
 Each plugin has numerous opportunities to interact with the overall process.

+Plugins are run in alphabetical order from the `plugins` directory.

 Plugins are **not** instantiated.

 Several defaul plugins are provided: